iconsumeplutonium/procedural-biome-generation/README.md

 ![Various Examples](https://cdn.discordapp.com/attachments/690652979036028929/872971883149160458/examples.png)

 #### Project Files
 This project was written in C# in version 2020.3.12f1 of the Unity engine.
-To download this project, unzip the folder and add the `Procedural Biome Generation` folder to your Unity projects folder.
+To install this project, unzip the folder and add the `Procedural Biome Generation` folder to your Unity projects folder.
 Then, simply open it in Unity by hitting `Add` in Unity Hub.

 # How it works